Your Flight

 We're expecting smooth conditions throughout your flight.
 You can sit back and relax.

 Winds at cruising altitude are about 56 knots.
+These winds may delay arrival by up to 25 minutes.

 If you feel nervous at any point, remember that turbulence is expected, safe, and part of normal flying.
 The crew is monitoring everything, and the aircraft is built to handle far more than anything you will feel.
 Have a safe and calm flight.